Laurent polynomial mirrors for quiver flag zero loci: SAGBI basis degenerations of quiver flag varieties

+The Pl\"ucker algebra is generated by the bottom--aligned minors of $M_1$ of sizes $k_i$, $i \in S_1$ and the upper--aligned minors of $M_2$ of sizes $k_i, i \in S_2$. \begin{rem} From now on, by the minors of $M_1$, we mean \emph{only} the bottom-aligned minors of size $k_i, i \in S_1$, and by the minors of $M_2$, we mean \emph{only} the upper-aligned minors of size $k_i, i \in S_2.$ \end{rem}

-We are interested in finding a SAGBI basis for bottom--aligned minors of $M_1$ and the upper--aligned minors of $M_2$ of sizes $\tilde{s}_i-r_i, i \in Q_0$.
-The diagonal term of a minor is the monomial given by taking the product of the diagonal entries of the associated sub-matrix.
-The initial term of a non-zero minor of $M_1$ or $M_2$ is the diagonal monomial.
+The diagonal term of a minor is the monomial given by taking the product of the diagonal entries of the associated sub-matrix. \begin{lem} The initial term of a non-zero minor of $M_1$ or $M_2$ is the diagonal monomial. \end{lem} \begin{proof} It is clear from the term order that the only way the statement of the lemma can fail to be true is if the diagonal monomial of a non-zero minor is $0$.
+It therefore suffices to show the following claim. \begin{claim} If the diagonal monomial is zero for a minor of $M_i$, then the minor is zero. \end{claim}